SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 Rarity, I hope you know how cute you are, because if you don't, I will have to inform you.

-I finish brushing her stomach before daring another nuzzle, on said stomach.
+I finish brushing her stomach before daring another nuzzle on said stomach.

 I step back so I'm in front of her again.
 Looking at Rarity, I can see she's sporting a big smile and an adorable blush.

-Rarity, you're beautiful.
+==Rarity, you're beautiful.==

 I force myself back to work.
 Don't want to stare at her too long, not yet at least.

-I pick up a cleaning cloth and start working on her hooves.
-I start with the hooves on her hind legs.
+I pick up a cloth and work on cleaning her hooves, starting with her hind legs.

 She has to know by now that I have feelings for her?
 Right?
 I guess I could do something when I'm done to make it very clear.

-I move to the other hoof on her hind legs.
+I move to the other rear hoof.

 I wonder what she will say when I'm done.
 Knowing Rarity, she will sing a song.
-I wouldn't complain though, she has such a beautiful singing voice.
+I wouldn't complain, though.
+She has such a beautiful singing voice.
 I might even join in.

 I finish the hoof I'm working on and move to her front left hoof.